freewarefocus/py400kb/README.md

 dtoverlay=dwc2,dr_mode=peripheral
 ```

-2) Reboot to have the config.txt change take effect
+2) Reboot to have the config.txt change take effectname

 3) Ensure the required kernel modules are available:
 ```bash